rafaelmpereira/sigmano/README.md

+#Project
-Project: Sigmano
+Sigmano

+##Idea:
-Idea: detect by DNA array of strings if there is a Sigmano.
+Detect by DNA array of strings if there is a Sigmano.

-Languages
+##Languages:
   Backend: Java, Spring Boot
   Fornend: Javascript, React, CSS